ZipCPU/autofpga/README.md

   facilitate the modifications necessary for integrating the new component into the verilator simulation build

+  o Discovering the --MMD Verilator option has since rendered the dependency
+    work largely unnecessary

 - Only one type of address building is supported.
 I'd like to be able to support others, but so far this has been sufficient for my first project.